 Co-authors of the paper Dr. Peter Daszak and

-rat, part of their study that shows direct animal-
+part of their study that shows direct animal-to-human

 Additional U.S. government funding for the research came from the National Institute of Allergy and Infectious Diseases at NIH (R01AI079231), a Fogarty award supported with International Influenza Funds from the Department of Health and Human Services (R56TW009502) and the United States Agency for International Development (USAID) Emerging Pandemic Threats PREDICT initiative.
 The State Key Program for Basic Research and the National Natural Science Foundation of China also provided support.